Medically reviewed by Drugs.com. Last updated on Aug 11, 2020.

 Cefpodoxime: Proton Pump Inhibitors may decrease the serum concentration of Cefpodoxime.
 Monitor therapy

 Cefuroxime: Proton Pump Inhibitors may decrease the absorption of Cefuroxime.
 Avoid combination

 Clopidogrel: Lansoprazole may decrease serum concentrations of the active metabolite(s) of Clopidogrel.
 Monitor therapy

-CYP2C19 Inducers (Moderate): May decrease the serum concentration of CYP2C19 Substrates (High risk with Inducers).
+CYP2C19 Inhibitors (Moderate): May increase the serum concentration of Lansoprazole.
+Exceptions: Voriconazole.
 Monitor therapy

 CYP3A4 Inducers (Moderate): May decrease the serum concentration of CYP3A4 Substrates (High risk with Inducers).
 Monitor therapy

 CYP3A4 Inducers (Strong): May increase the metabolism of CYP3A4 Substrates (High risk with Inducers).
 Management: Consider an alternative for one of the interacting drugs.
 Some combinations may be specifically contraindicated.
 Consult appropriate manufacturer labeling.
 Consider therapy modification